RealMrAnonymous/odin-recipes/README.md

 # odin-recipes

-The assignment on creating a very simple recipes page
+A very simple page that contains a few recipes stolen from [Allrecipes](https://www.allrecipes.com).